OpenMS/pyopenms-docs/docs/source/scoring_spectra_hyperscore.rst

 *******************************

-We now use the :py:class:`~.TheoreticalSpectrumGenerator` to generate a theoretical :term:`spectrum` for the sequence we are interested in, ``RPGADSDIGGFGGLFDLAQAGFR``, and compare the peaks to a :term:`spectra` from our file.
+We now use the :py:class:`~.TheoreticalSpectrumGenerator` to generate a theoretical spectrum for the sequence we are interested in, ``RPGADSDIGGFGGLFDLAQAGFR``, and compare the peaks to a spectra from our file.

 .. code-block:: python